AquaJo/RobloxStarter/README.md

 ### Want to develop?

 -   Open build.rbxlx from your .env BUILD_DIR Folder (if first time, do a [build](#just-want-to-build-once))
--   in vsc run `rojo serve` or `npm run rserve` to start uplift-rojo-server
+-   In vsc run `rojo serve` or `npm run rserve` to start uplift-rojo-server
     -   if already in use, feel free to try `npm run rkill`
--   in Roblox-Studio connect to the server via the installed uplift-rojo-plugin (Plugins-Tab)
+-   In Roblox-Studio connect to the server via the installed uplift-rojo-plugin (Plugins-Tab)
--   in vsc create new bash and run `npm run tswatch` to start typescript compiling
+-   In vsc create new bash and run `npm run tswatch` to start typescript compiling
-    -   didn't includes `tskills` yet, shouldn't rly be a problem nevertheless if you keep track of terminals
+    -   Didn't includes `tskills` yet, shouldn't rly be a problem nevertheless if you keep track of terminals
--   in vsc program in the ./src typescript-system
+-   In vsc program in the ./src typescript-system
--   feel free create / change / delete models inside Roblox-Studio, but do an occasional `npm run rsb` in a new bash to run a rojo syncback to your out folder and rsync to src folder
+-   Feel free create / change / delete models inside Roblox-Studio, but do an occasional `npm run rsb` in a new bash to run a rojo syncback to your out folder and rsync to src folder
-    -   a reassurance of proper working through Disconnecting and Reconnecting Rojo on an empty place via the uplift-rojo-plugin might be recommended!
+    -   A reassurance of proper working through Disconnecting and Reconnecting Rojo on an empty place via the uplift-rojo-plugin might be recommended!
         -   BUT THEN OBJECTS LIKE MESHES MIGHT LOOSE ID IF YOU DO A SYNCBACK AFTER RECONNECTING (/changes in studio)!! --> YOU MIGHT SHOULD DO A BUILD BEFORE RECONNECTING AND OPEN THAT FRESHLY IN ROBLOX STUDIO!
-    -   also be aware of some objects like mesh not updating directly, ... on a new build and open it should load
+    -   Also be aware of some objects like mesh not updating directly, ... on a new build and open it should load
     -   DONT END SESSIONS UNWISELY WHEN WORKING FULLY-MANAGED-ROJO & DONT HAVE NAME DUPLICATES NO MATTER IF UPPERCASE- OR LOWERCASE-LETTER-MATCH